 2. Boxed Wine Means Cooking Wine Sans Guilt

 Cooking with wine, essentially reducing wine, intensifies the flavor.
-Which is precisely why it’s important to only cook with drinkable wine.
-Still, I can not wrap my budget conscious mind around Brasato al Barolo.
+This is precisely why it’s important to only cook with drinkable wine.
+Still, I can not wrap my budget-conscious mind around Brasato al Barolo.
 Just imagining that pour.
 Gulp.
 Not, gonna, happen.

 “There is a bit of a contradiction inherent in this homey dish: Barolo isn’t exactly a cheap cooking wine.
 Not to worry: The less-expensive bottles recommended below will produce an equally unctuous result.”

-Then I can comfortable say, boxed wine is great for cooking.
+Then I can comfortably say, boxed wine is great for cooking.
 Once you find one you don’t mind drinking, a world of recipes opens up.
-That small pour into the pan, becomes a full pour sans guilt.
+That small pour into the pan becomes a full pour sans guilt.

 Now, were we to finally move to Italy, where one can buy Barolo less expensively, I’ll reconsider this.
 Just saying!
 Paolo, are you reading this.
 Hint, hint.